By Lewis Krauskopf, Devik Jain and Anisha Sircar

 Meanwhile, Goldman Sachs now expects a 30% chance of the U.S. economy tipping into recession over the next year, up from its previous forecast of 15%.

-In company news, Kellogg Co shares rose after the breakfast cereal maker said it was splitting into three companies.
+In company news, Kellogg Co shares rose about 2% after the breakfast cereal maker said it was splitting into three companies.

 (Reporting by Lewis Krauskopf in New York, Devik Jain and Anisha Sircar in Bengaluru; Editing by Sriraj Kalluvila, Arun Koyyur and Richard Chang)